 - A greater chance of a substance or alcohol abuse problem

-You Must Demonstrate Legal Responsibility to Obtain Compensation
+You Must Demonstrate Legal Responsibility to Get Compensation

 If you or a loved one have suffered a TBI, you must first prove that someone was to blame for your accident before you can receive financial compensation.
 No matter how the TBI happened, the standard in every case is the same.
 You must prove that someone else was negligent in the events that caused your accident.
 Negligence involves a four-part test where you must be every element to win your case.
 The four elements of the test are: